 Using Education Marketing Automation for Your Landing Pages and Lead Capture Forms

 Many marketing automation platforms also provide the facility to create lead capture forms for your website.
 This allows you to build everything from inquiry forms, to newsletter signups, to applications, customizing each to your needs.
-Once a lead fills out a form, their details will automatically be imported into your CRM system.
+Once a lead fills out a form, their details will automatically be imported into your CRM for schools.

 Example: The initial event history for the previously shown contact in Mautic.
 Here, you can see that the prospect hit a landing page and submitted a form, after which a new lead was created in the system.
 An asset was also downloaded once the inquiry was submitted, and an autoresponder email was sent.